-All these changes reducing our physical capabilities.
-So from a peak in the 30s, performance deteriorates by about 1% a year.
+All these changes are slowly reducing our physical capabilities.
+So after peaking in the 30s, performance deteriorates by about 1% a year.
 However, with a bit of effort, this can be slowed down.

-The good news is that the negative effects can be delayed.
+So the good news is that the adverse effects can be delayed.

-The health benefits of running are in general the same for older people as for everybody else.
+In general, the health benefits are the same for older people as for everybody else.

 - Heart disease, diabetes, high blood pressure and cancer;